 Gov ernment Priori ties

 Priority 1: Priority 2: Priority 3: Priority 4: Priority 5: Priority 6: Priority 7:

 Building a Economic Education, Consolidati Spatial Social A better

 capable, transformat skills and ng the social integration, cohesion Africa and

 AT M strategic ethical and ion and job health wage human and safe world

-out tcomes developm creation through settlements communitie

-ental state reliable and and local s
+ou tcomes developm ental state creation through reliable and quality basic services settlements and local government communitie s

-quality government

-basic

-services

-1 To build relationships х х x
+1 To build relationships х Х Х

 with all South

 Africans through the

 medium of Afrikaans

 and in the context of

 multilingualism.

-To ensure the X
+2 To ensure the Х х

-2 collection, х x

-conservation,
+collection, conservation,

 protection and

 promotion of

 heritage in line with

 international best

 practices.

 3 To contribute to the х

 body of knowledge in

 order to provide

-access to information

-nationwide and to all

-levels of society, stimulating visitor

-stimulating visitor interaction and

-interaction and

-increasing visitor numbers.
-4 To work towards high governance and financial sustainability standards to ensure service delivery. x x
+access to information nationwide and to all levels of society, stimulating visitor interaction and increasing visitor numbers.
+4 To work towards high governance and financial sustainability standards to ensure service delivery. х х